-The current Administrative Rule 6 is rescinded and new Administrative Rules 6 and 6.1 adopted to read as follows:
+Administrative Rule 6 is amended to read as follows:

-Rule 6.Interpreter Services in Court Proceedings forPersons with Limited English Proficiency.
+Rule 6.
+Interpreter Services in Court Proceedings for Persons with Limited English Proficiency.

-(a) Construction.
+- (a) Construction.
 This rule shall be liberally construed and applied to promote meaningful participation in court proceedings, consistent with due process, by persons with limited English proficiency.
-A limited English proficient (LEP) person is someone who speaks a language other than English as his or her primary language and has a limited ability to read, speak, or understand English.

-(b) Court System Responsibility to Pay for Interpreter Services.
-The court system will provide and pay for the necessary services of an interpreter during proceedings in court for persons with limited English proficiency as follows:

-- (1) in all cases, - (A) for a party who is appearing pro se,
+A limited English proficient (LEP) person is someone who speaks a language other than English as his or her primary language and has a limited ability to read, speak, or understand English. - (b) Court System Responsibility to Pay for Interpreter Services.
+The court system will provide and pay for the necessary services of an interpreter during proceedings in court for persons all parties, witnesses, and victims with limited English proficiency in all cases and for other individuals with limited English proficiency as follows: - (1) in all cases, - (A) for a party who is appearing pro se,